 The best approach, in my opinion, is to use the top of a dresser, which is already the right height (above).
 You can also buy a changing table made specifically for this, but when you no longer need it… it’s just an extra piece of junk, whereas a dresser you will use forever.

 The most affordable solution is a soft changing pad, like the Summer Infant Contoured Pad (pictured left, $14).
 The changing pad is shaped like a half-pipe so your baby stays in place during a diaper change.
 You can screw it into your changing table so it doesn’t move around.

 You’ll also need 2 or 3 changing pad covers (roughly $10 a piece).
 They get soiled pretty quickly so you’ll need more than one.
 On top of the changing pad cover, you will also need a whole bunch of waterproof pads (the white pad) as an added layer of protection — these are much easier to wash than the covers, and run $13 for a 3 pack.
 Get a whole bunch; you’ll be washing them all the time.

 For a little more, check out the highly-rated PooPoose changing pad ($59), which has a superior security band to keep baby from squirming off the table and falling (yes, it happens!).
 This is the #1 rated changing pad on Amazon and for good reason.

 If you prefer something you can wash off directly, try the impermeable Keekaroo Peanut Diaper Changer ($129, below).
 Riding the bandwagon, Little Tikes, Bumbo and Skip Hop also make one for about half the price each.

-If you’re spending that much, and you’re in the market for something with a few more bells and whistles, I also like the Hatch Baby Grow ($129), an integrated baby scale and changing pad in one.
+Heck, if you’re spending that much, and you’re in the market for something with a few more bells and whistles, I also like the Hatch Baby Grow ($149), an integrated baby scale and changing pad in one.
 The scale allows you to track weight gain, milk intake and other such things that are typically only ascertained by a visit to a pediatrician’s office.
 I would especially recommend this for parents who are the “need to know” type (those who like to have lots of data) or if you have any reason to expect a preemie (you are pregnant with multiples, high risk, etc.).